Direct applications to Deakin for Trimester 2 2021 have closed

 To access your official course details for the year you started your degree, please visit the handbook

-Study the Master of Engineering and you will develop technical skills, a positive approach to problem solving and the ability to work as part of a team, while focusing on practical experience and a supervised research or industry project that provides you with the advanced project management skills required to tackle complex, industry-focused problems head on.
+Study the Master of Engineering and you will develop research, technical and problem-solving skills, and the ability to design and implement engineering projects as part of a professional team.
+This degree focuses on practical experience and enables you to partner with industry and form professional networks.
+You will gain the advanced project management skills required to tackle complex, industry-focused problems head on.

-Throughout the degree you will acquire advanced engineering skills and the forward-thinking, innovative and entrepreneurial skills employers are looking for, while strengthening and extending your understanding of engineering through the pursuit of specialised study in either Civil Engineering, Mechanical Engineering Design, Mechatronics Engineering or Electrical and Renewable Energy Engineering – the choice is yours.
+Throughout the degree you will acquire advanced engineering skills and the forward-thinking, innovative and entrepreneurial skills employers are looking for, while strengthening and extending your understanding of engineering through the pursuit of specialised study.

-You will have world-class facilities and equipment at your fingertips with access to the Centre for Advanced Design in Engineering Training (CADET) and the Geelong Technology Precinct (GTP) – home to the Institute for Frontier Materials (IFM), the Institute of Intelligent Systems Research and Innovation (IISRI), CSIRO Materials Science and Engineering and the Australian Future Fibre Research and Innovation Centre.
+You will have world-class facilities and equipment at your fingertips, with access to Deakin’s state-of-the-art engineering precinct and the Geelong Technology Precinct (GTP).
+This is home to the Institute for Frontier Materials (IFM), the Institute of Intelligent Systems Research and Innovation (IISRI), CSIRO Materials Science and Engineering and the Australian Future Fibre Research and Innovation Centre.

 - Completion of STP710 Career Tools for Employability (0-credit point compulsory unit)

 - Completion of SEE700 Safety Induction Program (0-credit point compulsory unit)